anthonymiglio/nd013-c2-fusion-final/writeup.md

 <img src="/img/step1_rmse_single_target_tracking.png"/>

-### Step 2: Implement a Track Management
+### Step 2: Implement a Track Management:
-Step 2 of the final project is implementing track management, calculating the track score, and switching between initialized, tentative, and confirmed track states.
+The second step is implementing track management, calculating the track score, and track states: initialized, tentative, and confirmed.

-**File:** trackmanagement.py
+File: **student/trackmanagement.py**
 - First, initialize the track with an unassigned lidar calculation;
 - Track state is defined according to track score;
 - If the track score is correlated with measurement, the corresponding scores will be increased, or if not, the track score will decrease.